 that peace, brotherhood, and sisterhood are not possible.

-I believe that there is an urgent need for people to overcome
+I believe that there is an urgent need for people

-oppression and violence, without resorting to violence and oppression.
+without resorting to violence and oppression.

 I believe that we need to discover a way to live together in peace,